 Overview

 To work in this trade, certification is required.
-This means that you must either be a registered apprentice working under the guidance of a certified journeyperson or you must be a certified journeyperson yourself.
+This means that you must either be a registered apprentice working under the guidance of a certified journeyperson or be a certified journeyperson yourself.

 Roger Haddad, 2007 Automotive Service Technician graduate, is SAIT's first ever International Impact Alumni Award recipient and he isn't afraid to get his hands dirty.

-• detail-oriented with a desire to do precise work
+• be detail-oriented with a desire to do precise work

-• mechanical aptitude and interest in the field
+• have a mechanical aptitude and an interest in the field

-• passion to stay up-to-date with changing technology
+• be willing to stay up to date with changing technology

-Upon successfully completing the required working hours and apprenticeship education periods, graduates will be awarded an advanced diploma in addition to journeyperson status by Alberta’s Apprenticeship and Industry Training.
+Upon successfully completing the required working hours and technical training periods, you'll be awarded an advanced diploma in addition to journeyperson status by Alberta’s Apprenticeship and Industry Training.

 Automotive service technicians is a Red Seal Endorsed trade – a recognizable standard that allows tradespeople to work across Canada.